Chicken of the Woods Mushrooms

 Applications

 Chicken of the Woods mushrooms are best suited for cooked applications such as frying, baking, sautéing, and blanching.
-They are also a popular meat substitute for chicken or tofu and can be used interchangeably in recipes.
+They are a popular meat substitute for chicken and tofu and can be used interchangeably in recipes.
 Before cooking, the mushrooms should be cleaned with a damp paper towel or cloth to remove dirt and debris.
-It is not recommended to place the mushroom in water as the surface is porous and will absorb excess moisture.
-Oil should also be used sparingly when cooking as it will be easily absorbed.
+It's not recommended to place the mushrooms in water as they are porous and will absorb excess moisture.
 Chicken of the Woods mushrooms should be cut into bite-sized pieces or strips and sautéed with wine and herbs, butter, or oil.
 They can also be baked or deep fried and served with a dipping sauce or sliced and cooked into risottos, curries, casseroles, egg dishes, rice dishes, soups, and stews.
-Chicken of the Woods pair well with asparagus, fiddlehead ferns, English peas, ramp bulbs, spinach, chive blossoms cilantro, garlic, onions, ginger, potatoes, coconut milk, tomato sauce, polenta, wild rice, white wine, and Monterey Jack cheese.
+Chicken of the Woods pair well with asparagus, English peas, spinach, chives, cilantro, garlic, onions, ginger, potatoes, coconut milk, tomato sauce, polenta, wild rice, white wine, and Monterey Jack cheese.
 They will keep up to a week when stored in a paper bag in the refrigerator.
-Chicken of the Woods mushrooms are also ideal for freezing once cooked, but when ready to use, do not thaw as it will cause the mushroom to become soggy.
-If foraging, use caution when trying to identify wild mushrooms.
-Unless there is one hundred percent certainty of a mushroom’s identification, do not eat or touch it.

 Ethnic/Cultural Info